COMMUNICATION BETWEEN HOME AND SCHOOL

 We believe that it is vital to establish a positive and constructive partnership between home and school.
 We pursue an ‘Open Door’ policy so that you, as parents and carers, feel you can informally approach the teaching and leadership staff with any questions, suggestions, issues or concerns, whether large or small.
 Experience has shown us that there is very little we cannot find a way through if the school community works together.
 However, if we don’t know about it, we can’t help, so please always come and talk, write a note, drop us an email (head@ or info@) or pick up the phone (01483 561639).
 Do not ever feel that you are bothering us!

 - The Start of the School Day: class teachers are extremely busy at dropping-off time settling the children.
-If you have information about your child for the day ahead, the teaching assistants are usually visible around the cloakrooms to take any messages.
-If your child is an Energy Kid the EK staff will pass on any messages for teachers or information to the office.
+If you have information about your child for the day ahead, please advise the person on the door at drop off and they can pass on any messages to the class teacher.
+Alternatively please call, email or visit the school office.
+If your child is an Energy Kid the EK staff will pass on any messages.

 - Class Teachers: will always make time to talk with you if you have more than a passing enquiry or comment.
 They are very flexible and can arrange longer meetings after school, or can talk to you by phone.
 Please email firstname.lastname@example.org or phone the office to arrange the earliest date and time for the two of you to get together.
 Please note that, apart from in the most exceptional circumstances, teaching staff do not engage in email communication directly with parents.